dreamflyforever/ui4linux/README.md

 	picture_write(x_millimeter, y_millimeter, path_of_picture);

-##Copyright
+### Copyright
-* all copyrights are held by lapsule INC. Written by Jim Yang.
+All copyrights are held by lapsule INC.
+Written by Jim Yang.